What is Contactless Payment?

 Mobile wallets like ApplePay are also gaining tremendous traction among consumers thanks to the ease of storing credit or debit card information on their smartphone.
 ApplePay has also launched a built-in Transit Card to serve as a digital pass for transit systems across the world.

 Whether consumers use their chipped card or a mobile wallet, they can rest assured that their transaction is secure.
 The data is encrypted and a dynamic card verification system ensures one-time use codes.
 In fact, NFC technology is so secure that the United States Department of State uses it for ePassports.
-With their own profits in mind, the three major credit card companies—Visa, American Express, and Mastercard—have all encouraged the shift to contactless payments as they actually reduce fraud and its associated costs, which can run into the billions each year.
+The three major credit card companies—Visa, American Express, and Mastercard—have all encouraged the shift to contactless payments as they actually reduce fraud and its associated costs, which can run into the billions each year.

-Vix Technology works seamlessly with these consumer-end payment technologies.
-Our hardware and software combine to provide the speed, safety, and convenience that is pushing contactless payments to the forefront of everyday transaction options.
+Speed, safety, and convenience are the core benefits pushing contactless payments to the forefront of everyday transaction options.

-Our farebox technology helps on several key metrics important to any transit agency.
+Contactless payments drive performance on several key metrics important to any transit agency:

 The studies are in.
 Contactless payments are 50% faster than card-swiping or chip-reading, and a whopping 60% faster than paying in cash.
 This reduces dwelling time and helps keep routes more efficient.
 Saving just 18 seconds over traditional cash fares allows transit agencies to save a minute for every three passengers onboarded.

-While most riders own a smartphone, not all of them are well-versed in using the mobile wallets included on them.
+We also know that while contactless payments are a great solution, they’re not the only solution.
+While most riders own a smartphone, not all of them are well-versed in using mobile wallets.
 Additionally, some riders face barriers to owning a credit or debit card.
 For any variety of reasons, transit agencies may choose to continue accepting traditional cash fares, and Vix Technology makes it easy to do so alongside these modern contactless payment methods.

 RESOURCES